dlbeswick/cards-mp/README.md

 # A note on PeerJS server

-This handy project is there to satisfy WebRTC requirements and act as a STUN server to negotiate client firewalls.
+This handy project is there to satisfy WebRTC requirements.
 Once the negotiation is done, all communication is peer-to-peer.
 Unfortunately this is also required when all clients are on the same local network, because of the way that WebRTC operates.

 # Running your own PeerJS server